joaquincamara/alchemist/README.md

 ## Installation

-In order to use the alchemist command, compile it using the following command:
+In order to install alchemist cli, run in your terminal at the root:

-`go get github.com/joaquincamara/alchemist`
+`go install github.com/joaquincamara/alchemist@latest v0.1.2@latest`

 ## Commands